Tejamarlapati/tf-gcp-infra/modules/vpc/README.md

 This Terraform module creates a Virtual Private Cloud (VPC) on Google Cloud Platform (GCP) along with its subnets and routes.

+1. **vpc**: Module to handle a VPC network, including:
+    - Creation/updation of network
+    - Creation/updation of subnetworks in the VPC
+    - Creation/updation of routes for the VPC

 ## Inputs

 | Name                                   | Description                                               | Type            | Required        |